Playgol: learning programs through play: Related work

 \section{Related work}

-\paragraph{Program induction} Program induction approaches learn computer programs from input/output examples.
-Much recent work has focused on task-specific approaches for real-world problems often restricted to specific data types, such as numbers \cite{singh:numbers} or strings \cite{gulwani:flashfill}.
-By contrast, we are interested in general program induction approaches.
+\paragraph{Program induction} Program induction approaches learn computer programs from data.
+Much recent work has focused on task-specific approaches for real-world problems, such as string transformations \cite{gulwani:flashfill}.
+By contrast, we are interested in general program induction approaches that work on multiple domains.
 Specifically, we want to develop program induction techniques that discover reusable general concepts, which was the goal of many early AI systems, such as Lenant's AM system \cite{lenat:am}.

-\paragraph{Meta-program induction} In contrast to universal induction methods \cite{levin:search}, program induction approaches use BK as a form of inductive bias \cite{mitchell:mlbook} to restrict the hypothesis space.
-Most approaches \cite{mugg:metagold,crop:metafunc,crop:metaopt,crop:metagolo,law:ilasp,gulwani:flashfill,evans:dilp,mil:hex,ellis:latex,inspire} require as input a fixed, often hand-engineered, BK.
+\paragraph{Meta-program induction} Program induction approaches use BK as a form of inductive bias \cite{mitchell:mlbook} to restrict the hypothesis space.
+Most approaches \cite{mugg:metagold,crop:metafunc,law:ilasp,inspire,crop:metaopt,gulwani:flashfill,evans:dilp,ellis:latex} require as input a fixed, often hand-engineered, BK.
 To overcome this limitation, several approaches attempt to acquire BK over time \cite{mugg:metabias,dechter:ec,ellis:scc,ellis:ijcai17}, which can be seen as a form of \emph{meta-learning} \cite{thrun:ltl}.
-In ILP, meta-learning, also known as \emph{multitask} learning and \emph{automatic bias-revision} \cite{structenyears}, involves saving learned programs to the BK so that they can be reused to help learn programs for unsolved tasks.
+In ILP, meta-learning, also known as \emph{automatic bias-revision} \cite{structenyears}, involves saving learned programs to the BK so that they can be reused to help learn programs for unsolved tasks.
 Curriculum learning \cite{cl} is a similar idea but requires an ordering over the given tasks.
 By contrast, our approach, and the aforementioned approaches, do not require an ordering over the tasks.

-Lin et al. \cite{mugg:metabias} used a technique called \emph{dependent learning} to enable the MIL system Metagol \cite{metagol} to learn string transformations programs over time.
+Lin et al. \cite{mugg:metabias} use a technique called \emph{dependent learning} to allow the MIL system Metagol \cite{metagol} to learn string transformations programs over time.
 Their approach uses predicate invention to reform the bias of the learner where after a solution is learned not only is the target predicate added to the BK but also its constituent invented predicates.
 The authors show that their dependent learning approach performs substantially better than an independent (single-task) approach.
 Dechter et al. \cite{dechter:ec} studied a similar approach for learning functional programs.